Updated on July 9th, 2025 by Felix Martinez

 Parker-Hannifin’s competitive advantages include its scale, global distribution network, and its 100+ years of experience in solving engineering problems.

-During the Great Recession, revenue fell from about $12B before the downturn to about $9B at the bottom.
+During the Great Recession, revenue declined from approximately $12 billion before the downturn to around $9 billion at its lowest point.

-Naturally, this had a corresponding negative impact on earnings-per-share in 2009, as shown below:
+Naturally, this had a corresponding negative impact on earnings per share in 2009, as shown below:

 - 2007 earnings-per-share of $4.67